hxri/phisyks.github.io/_posts/theoretical-and-modern-physics/2015-11-08-Gravitational-waves.md

 ---
 layout: post
-title: "Gravitational waves and its existance"
+title: "Gravitational waves and its existence"
 description: "what are they and do they exist?"
 author: "Phisyks"
 coverImg: "post-bg.jpg"